 This unique and exotic city has an amazing source of history.
 "Marseille's answer to Alcatraz, this brooding Island-fortress-prison has hosted victims of religious persecution, anti-royalists, revolutionaries and Alexander Dumas (fictional) hero, the #Count of Monte Cristo.
 Very often adapted for film and television, it tells of Edmond Dantes, a sailor unjustly accused of treason on the eve of his wedding and held up for 14 years before becoming the only inmate to escape by swimming across to the city.
 Today, his exploit inspires an annual swimming race, the Monte Cristo Challenge.
 In 1890 the prison was closed and the Island opened to the public."

-Marseille, became a part of France in 1481, "but the city retained in theory the right to provide her own defense.
-The new Chateau was to many people an unwelcome reminder of royal, Parisian authority.
+Marseille became a part of France in 1481, "but the city retained in theory the right to provide her own defense.
+The new Chateau was too many people an unwelcome reminder of royal, Parisian authority.
 This was a dark period of history for Marseille, France.
-Today, this Mediterranean city, ". . .is the country's second largest city, after Paris, with a population of 852,516 in 2012, . . .
+Today, this Mediterranean city, "...is the country's second largest city, after Paris, with a population of 852,516 in 2012, . . .
 Marseille was the most important trading center in the region and the main commercial port of the French Empire," stated Wikipedia.

-Pitbull's, video for Norwegian Cruise Line entitle, "Freedom," featured on YouTube.
+Pitbull's, video for Norwegian Cruise Line entitled, "Freedom," featured on YouTube.

 Our Seven Night Mediterranean Cruise Was An Outstanding Experience

 During our Epic cruise on Norwegian, delicious food was served and top entertainment was presented.
-Such performances as #The Epic Beatles, Piano Bar Music with Ian West, Burn The Floor, The Supreme Dream Girls, Priscilla Queen of the Desert, Howl at the Moon, Cirque Dreams & Dinner.
+Such performances as The Epic Beatles, Piano Bar Music with Ian West, The Supreme Dream Girls and Cirque Dreams & Dinner.
 Other activities included Open Mic Karaoke, Late Night Dance Party Music with our DJ, The Perfect Couple Game Show, Deal or No Deal Game Show and numerous shopping facilities within the ship.
-Some of the best five star specialty restaurants.
+There was also some of the best five-star specialty restaurants on this ship.
 Many tourists acknowledged that this was their first time on the Epic and they had not been to this part of the Mediterranean before.
-Ann, from #Scotland said, "This is the best cruise I have ever been on."
+Ann, from Scotland, said, "This is the best cruise I have ever been on."
 We totally agree with Ann.

-Our 30th Wedding Anniversary Celebration, was a tremendous success.
-This Mediterranean Cruise on the Epic of Norwegian Cruise Line, was awesome.
+Our 30th Wedding Anniversary Celebration was a tremendous success.
+This Mediterranean Cruise on the Epic of Norwegian Cruise Line was awesome.
 From the excellent accommodations to the appetizing food.
-We have travelled on numerous cruises and this was one of the best.
-The ability to see such dazzling locations throughout Spain, Italy and France was delightful.
+We have traveled on numerous cruises and this was one of the best.
+The ability to see such dazzling locations throughout Spain, Italy, and France was delightful.
 We are fortunate to have been given such an exquisite place to live called the earth, from our Grand Creator.
-To discover more about our amazing Creator and his remarkable creation of the earth go to, www.jw.org

 Disclaimer: Angelladywriter, is not responsible for the advertisements that surround this page.
 If you have any questions or concerns about anything within this article including the video, contact me at email@example.com